Paradoon/projec2/README.md

 More time for mobile version.

 <h2>Testing</h2>
-<br>HTML TEST: Document checking completed.
+HTML TEST: Document checking completed.
 No errors or warnings to show.
 <br>CSS TEST: CSS level 3 + SVG
 <br>JAVASCRIPT TEST: No errors.